 When students learn how to draw simple dinosaurs, it’s fun to do a whole collection, and use some different materials while they are at it.
 One of my favorite combos, is white paint marker on brown kraft paper.
 It has an earthy look that is just perfect for old things — especially dinosaurs.

-Almost every kid in the world goes through a dinosaur phase.
-Sometimes this happens as young as age two or three, but usually it occurs around six or seven, when they are just starting to learn more about the world around them, and the history that it holds.
+It is almost a universal truth that virtually all kids undergo a dinosaur phase.
+Occasionally this comes down to being as young as two or three, however in most cases it will come down to be ages six or seven, when they are just beginning to learn a bit more about the world around them, and the history that surrounds them.

 Now you can learn how to draw a dinosaur head that has some of its coolest parts on display.
 While drawing the entire dinosaur body is always fun, sometimes taking a closer look at things results in a more interesting composition.